Find Trade Colleges

 Top 10 Best Allied Health Professions Undergraduate Certificate Schools

-Our 2023 rankings named Elgin Community College the best value school in Illinois for allied health professions students working on their undergraduate certificate.
-Located in the midsize city of Elgin, ECC is a public college with a moderately-sized student population.
+Our analysis found Elgin Community College to be the best value school for allied health professions students who want to pursue a undergraduate certificate in Illinois.
+Located in the midsize city of Elgin, ECC is a public college with a medium-sized student population.

-Read full report on Allied Health Professions at Elgin Community College
+Full Allied Health Professions at Elgin Community College Report

 The average tuition and fees for an in-state undergraduate at College of Lake County are $9,842 a year.